dmarx/obsidian_vault/Sparse Representation.md

 - **Highlighting Key Features**: By reducing the emphasis on less relevant or noisy features, sparse representations make the significant patterns more pronounced, aiding in their discovery.
 - **Facilitating [[Clustering]]**: Sparse representations can lead to more distinct and separable clusters by concentrating on the features that contribute most to the variance or structure within the data.
 Algorithms like sparse K-means take advantage of this property to achieve more meaningful clustering results.
 - **Dimensionality Reduction**: Techniques like sparse PCA ([[Principal Component Analysis]]) identify the principal components with the most significant contribution to the data's structure, while ignoring the rest.
-This not only simplifies the data but also uncovers its [[Intrinsic Dimension]]s.
+This not only simplifies the data but also uncovers its [[Dimensionality|intrinsic dimensions]].

 ### Signal Processing